rupanshusoi/litpick/README.md

 All Markdown files are easily editable to align with your workflow.

+# Recommended Workflow

+Litpick is meant to be run once a day (or once every few days), but you run multiple times a day as well.

+Once recommendations are added to `recommendations.md`, feel free to delete the papers you are not interested in.
+Litpick will take note of what you delete and what you keep.
+If Litpick cooks an especially good recommendation (something you would not have found yourself), give it inline feedback.

-## Prerequisites
+# Prerequisites

 - Claude Code

-## Quick start
+# Quick start

 Please read the customization section first.

-### Running for the first time
+## Running for the first time
 The first run may encounter permission issues, so I recommend opening a new Claude Code session in this directory and telling it to follow `prompt.md`.
 It will prompt you for access to read files or search the web.
 Once it has access to all the tools it needs, you may run it via the bash script.

-### Running regularly
+## Running regularly
 - `./run.sh` (You may also set this up as a cron job.)
 - Check `recommendations.md` for your recommendations.
-Leave feedback inline.

-## Recommended Workflow

-Litpick is meant to be run once a day (or once every few days), but you run multiple times a day as well.

-Once recommendations are added to `recommendations.md`, feel free to delete the papers you are not interested in.
-Litpick will take note of what you delete and what you keep.
-If Litpick cooks an especially good recommendation (something you would not have found yourself), give it inline feedback.

-## Customization
+# Customization

 Below I give two ways of providing context to Litpick.
 If you want to do neither, you may simply edit `taste.md` with your research interests.
 Running it without doing so will result in generic and unhelpful recommendations.

-### Research notes (highly recommended)
+## Research notes (highly recommended)

 At the top of `prompt.md`, add the path to your notes directory.

-### Add Zotero integration (highly recommended)
+## Add Zotero integration (highly recommended)

 If you maintain a Zotero library, Litpick can customize recommendations based on what is present in the library and what you have recently added.